Ichiro and Yusei Kikuchi face massive media frenzy in first appearance of Mariners’ Japan trip

 Kikuchi jokingly responded: “Please give me advice to respond to this kind of question.”

 Kikuchi mentioned taking advice and suggestions from Ichiro, among others, about playing in MLB.
-A few seconds after, Ichiro pointed out: “I advised him only because he asked me for my advice, so I never volunteered it for him, OK?”
+Ichiro pointed out: “I advised him only because he asked me for my advice, so I never volunteered it for him, OK?”

-Later Ichiro reminded the media to actually ask questions to “his manager” too.
+Later, Ichiro reminded the media to actually ask questions to “his manager” too.

 Ichiro is the most accomplished baseball player in Japanese history — and a certain first-ballot Hall of Famer.
 And yet, there is no real certainty as to when you can start planning for his election and induction because he won’t officially retire.
-Like his news conference at spring training, he has no interest in discussing when he might retire.
+At his news conference at spring training, he had no interest in discussing when he might retire.

 “I am not used to questions like this,” he answered to the second query of his future.

-And yet he did say of the opportunity to play in Japan with the Mariners:
+And yet he did say this of the opportunity to play in Japan with the Mariners:

 “This is great for me.
 So I will treasure every moment here on the field.
 And one week after this event, I will be reflecting back on these days so I will make sure I remember every moment here in Japan.”

-Was that hint to something more?
+Was that a hint to something more?

-In the Mariners’ last trip to Japan, in 2012, when Ichiro was a still an everyday player and a star based on more than just past accomplishments, he did not participate in news conferences open to all media.
+In the Mariners’ last trip to Japan, in 2012, when Ichiro was still an everyday player and a star based on more than just past accomplishments, he did not participate in news conferences open to all media.

-Given his reluctance to discuss a future that will be imposed on him against his will, it was surprising that he did relent and participate in the news conference.
-Perhaps in his mind he knows and accepts what he is unwilling to say in public: that an end is near.
+Given his reluctance to discuss a future that will be imposed on him against his will, it was surprising he did relent and participate in the news conference.
+Perhaps in his mind, he knows and accepts what he is unwilling to say in public: that an end is near.

-Multiple Mariners sources have said that he will be removed from the Mariners’ active and 40-man roster some time after the Japan trip and before the home opener at T-Mobile Park.
+Multiple Mariners sources have said he will be removed from the Mariners’ active and 40-man roster some time after the Japan trip and before the home opener at T-Mobile Park.
 But Ichiro wasn’t about to discuss such an ending.

-Servais tried to respond a question about Ichiro’s future on the 25-man roster without giving a real, definitive answer.
+Servais tried to respond to a question about Ichiro’s future on the 25-man roster without giving a real, definitive answer.

 “From our standpoint, certainly it’s a privilege to have Ichiro back with us,” Servais said.
 “Being around him the entire year, last year, it was really impactful what he brought to our team.
-Now, looking ahead to 2019 and where we are at, we are really taking it a day at time.
+Now, looking ahead to 2019 and where we are at, we are really taking it a day at a time.

-“Looking at our two games here against Oakland, Ichiro will be on our 25-man roster, he’ll be available in those games and we’ll see how it goes.
-It really is a day at a time situation.
+“Looking at our two games here against Oakland, Ichiro will be on our 25-man roster.
+He’ll be available in those games and we’ll see how it goes.
+It really is a day-at-a-time situation.
 He’s had an unbelievable career.
 He’s had an unbelievable career.
 I’m so fortunate at this point in my career to manage him and learn from him and his insights into baseball.
-We are looking forward to the first two games against Oakland and we’ll take it from there.”
+We are looking forward to the first two games against Oakland, and we’ll take it from there.”

-The A’s found out just who is the focus of this trip in their own news conference on Saturday morning, which kicked off MLB’s six-day baseball showcase in Japan.
-Instead of being asked about replicating their magical 97-win season from a year ago, they were mostly asked questions about Ichiro’s place in baseball and their expectations for facing Kikuchi — the latest Japanese star to come to MLB in search of success at baseball’s highest level — in the second game of the series.
+The A’s found out just who is the focus of this trip in their own news conference Saturday morning, which kicked off MLB’s six-day baseball showcase in Japan.
+Instead of being asked about replicating their magical 97-victory season from a year ago, they were mostly asked questions about Ichiro’s place in baseball and their expectations for facing Kikuchi in the second game of the series.

-The two teams held workouts and media availability at the Tokyo Dome in preparation for two exhibition games.
+The two teams held workouts with media availability at the Tokyo Dome in preparation for two exhibition games.
 The Mariners will play the Yomiuri Giants twice, while the A’s will play the Nippon Ham Fighters twice.
-From a baseball standpoint, it was a useful day to shake off the fatigue of a 12-hour flight and also to test out the dome’s new artificial turf, which second baseman Dee Gordon called the “slowest turf I’ve ever seen.”
+From a baseball standpoint, it was a useful day to shake off the fatigue of a 12-hour flight and also to test out the dome’s new artificial turf, which Seattle second baseman Dee Gordon called the “slowest turf I’ve ever seen.”

-From a media and interest standpoint, the Mariners garnered the attention because of Ichiro and Kikuchi.
+From a media standpoint, the Mariners garnered the attention because of Ichiro and Kikuchi.
 Their teammates have seen the media throng that has followed Ichiro and Kikuchi all spring, but it was nothing like the greeting at Haneda Airport where fans and media lined the concourse.

-“We got off that plane and there were cameras everywhere,” said reliever Hunter Strickland.
+“We got off that plane and there were cameras everywhere,” said Mariners reliever Hunter Strickland.
 “It’s surprising, but at the same time they are legends over here, which they fully deserve.”

 It continued at the Tokyo Dome.
 Two youth teams from Tokyo had the chance to be on the field for batting practice.
 In their full uniforms, they waited for Ichiro and Kikuchi to appear on the field after the news conference.
 When Ichiro finally walked out of the dugout and onto the field, pandemonium ensued.
 The kids and photographers converged on him — the kids wanted autographs, while photographers tried to chronicle it all.